rickyphewitt/emby-skill/README.md

 ## Tags
 #Emby,#Music

-## Coming Soon
-- Play album This is how the wind shifts from Emby
-    * Plays the album This is how the wind shifts

 ## Contributing
-Always looking for bug fixes and features that make the Emby for Mycroft a experience better!
+Always looking for bug fixes, features, translation, and feedback that make the Emby for Mycroft experience better!

 ### Dev Notes
 Skill is broken down into 3 main parts